Summary of changes made to p-curve app

 Cumulative p-curve adjusts for exclusions, testing whether pp-values are uniform between the highest dropped pp-value and 1, rather than between 0 and 1.

-Left-skew results no longer reported (the overall p-value for left skew is 1 the p-value for right-skew)
+Left-skew results no longer reported (the overall p-value for left skew is 1 minus the p-value for right-skew)

 Power is estimated by finding the level of power that leads to an overall p-value for Stouffer's test of p=.5 rather